jknaresh/django_generic_api/README.md

 ## Fetch User Info API

-- Provide the ability to fetch or update fields in the `auth_user` table that are defined exclusively by the system.
+- Fetch or update fields in the `auth_user` table defined by the system.
-- Use the system setting variable `USER_INFO_FIELDS` to define a tuple of database table fields.
+- Use the `USER_INFO_FIELDS` setting to define a tuple of database table fields.
 - Authentication is required.

 ```bash